 Now, you reach at the Mattermost dashboard.
 The control is in your hand now, customize the Mattermost chat server according to your requirements.

-You have successfully installed Slack alternative i.e. Mattermost chat server on CentOS / RHEL 8.
+In this article, you have learned, how to install Mattermost server on CentOS 8.
 If you found this guide too advanced then you should buy and read How Linux Works, 2nd Edition: What Every Superuser Should Know Second Edition (PAID LINK) written by Brian Ward.